 South Africa has a well-developed regime of financial regulation that has evolved in line with international financial standards.
 A solvency regime, similar to the EU Solvency II, for the life insurance sector was introduced in 2011, along with a program of regulatory reform including a shift to a ‘twin peaks’ organisational structure legislated in 2017, with the SARB responsible for prudential and systemic risk while the Financial Sector Conduct Authority for market conduct and consumer protection.

 This prudential regulation and South Africa’s well-capitalised banking sector has prevented the emergence any systemic financial crisis.
 There is concern about the reliance of the main South African banks on wholesale deposit funding, from non-financial corporates and non-bank financial institutions, which has created some challenges in meeting the Basel III ‘net stable funding requirements’ NSFR ratio.
 None of the episodes of financial stress, though, in the past three decade have triggered systemic financial problems.
-These episodes are the exchange rate depreciations of 1998 and 2001, the latter associated with a number of small bank failures, the impact of the 2008 GFC, the failure of a small lender Africa Bank in 2014 or the 2020 pandemic.
+These episodes are the exchange rate depreciations of 1998 and 2001, the latter associated with several small bank failures, the impact of the 2008 GFC, the failure of a small lender Africa Bank in 2014 or the 2020 pandemic.
 Non-performing loans have risen substantially, as a share of bank loans, both in the early 2000’s and following the 2008 GFC and the 2020 pandemic to reach around 5% of gross loans outstanding.
 But the banking sector has remained profitable with return on assets close to 1.5% and return on equity around 15% over the years 2008-2020.

-Figure 3.1: Bank assets.
+Figure 1: Bank assets

 Source: South African Reserve Bank (2022)

-While banks have remained profitable, the growth of private sector credit in South Africa slowed substantially after the GFC (see Figure 3.1).
+While banks have remained profitable, the growth of private sector credit in South Africa slowed substantially after the GFC (see Figure 1).
 The share of banking sector household mortgage lending to GDP fell from 26% in 2008 to 18% in 2020.
 Other forms of household credit, secured and unsecured, grew by around 2% of GDP between 2008 and 2013 but have since fallen back.
 Credit to non-financial corporations has also fallen somewhat since 2008.

+In general, the path of the individual credit categories is in line with the increase in bank lending in the second half of the 2000s, and the subsequent slow down because of tighter monetary policy and the introduction of Basel II in South Africa.
+However, post 2013 some categories of lending such as unsecured credit for households increase relative to GDP due to the post financial crisis policy easing.
+Moderation can be observed after this period due to structurally slower economic growth in the country and more recently the COVID crisis.

 3.3 Capital requirements reforms in South Africa

 South Africa implemented the Basel III bank capital regulation framework between 2013 and 2019.
-The full framework covers three forms of equity capital: core equity; additional Tier 1 capital that absorbs losses on a ‘going concern’ basis; and the totaltotal capital (Tier 1 plus Tier 2) that that protects depositors and tax payers when a bank fails.
+The full framework covers three forms of equity capital: core equity; additional Tier 1 capital that absorbs losses on a ‘going concern’ basis; and the total capital (Tier 1 plus Tier 2) that that protects depositors and taxpayers when a bank fails.
 The focus of our work is on total capital.

-Table 3.1 shows the various elements of the total capital requirements introduced in South Africa.
+Table 1 shows the various elements of the total capital requirements introduced in South Africa.
 This starts with the Basel III minimum of 8 per cent of each bank’s risk weighted assets.
 To this are added: the Pillar 2 elements based on supervisory risk assessment (Pillar 2A is the systemic risk requirement, Pillar 2B is the bank-specific individual capital requirement) and three additional buffers that are available for use as macroprudential policy instruments.

-Table 3.1: Basel III total capital (Tier 1 + Tier 2) requirements in South Africa
+Table 1: Basel III total capital (Tier 1 + Tier 2) requirements in South Africa